mikechamberlain/DownloadOne/README.md

 ## Development

-When developing we serve the code over HTTP from the development server:
+When developing, we serve the code from an HTTP development server.
+This gives us nice stuff like live reloading for free.

+First we need to start the web server:

 ```bash
 ng serve
 ```

-Then we can start our electron app from a second terminal from the project root:
+Then we can start our electron app:

 ```bash
 electron .